Daylily-Informatics/daylily/docs/first_ephemeral_cluster_analysis.md

 # If you wish to enable an aligner other than bwa mem2 or a variant caller other than deep variant, you will need to edit the config/day_profiles/slurm/rule_config.yaml before proceeding.

 # See what the execution plan looks like
-dy-r produce_snv_concordances produce_tiddit produce_manta -p -k -j 9 -n  # NOTE::: your spot quotas will probably not allow running more than 2-3 192vcpu instances at a time.
+dy-r produce_snv_concordances produce_manta produce_tiddit-p -k -j 9 -n  # NOTE::: your spot quotas will probably not allow running more than 2-3 192vcpu instances at a time.
 You can send more jobs than your quotas allow, but watch your quotas and the cloudwatch dashboard if you are not seeing as many instances spin up as you expect.

 # Run the analysis for real
-dy-r produce_snv_concordances produce_tiddit produce_manta -p -k -j 9
+dy-r produce_snv_concordances produce_manta produce_tiddit-p -k -j 9

 # Monitor the jobs with squeue, watch, or the PCUI dashboard